Run Large Scale Jobs with EMR on EKS Spark Operator¶

 kubectl set env daemonset aws-node -n kube-system MINIMUM_IP_TARGET=95

-- To find out the default IP address and ENI number of ec2 instances, please check document: Maximum IP addresses per network interface.
+- To find default IP addresses and ENI numbers for EC2 instances, see Maximum IP addresses per network interface

-to a large number, e.g.: equal to the “maximum IP usage per node” is to prevent/minimize the API calls to the EC2 service for getting IP addresses, as it may cause API throttling and impact performance.
+Setting MINIMUM_IP_TARGET to a large number (e.g., equal to "maximum IP usage per node") prevents/minimizes API calls to the EC2 service for getting IP addresses, which may cause API throttling and impact performance.

-However, please note, it may not be the ideal solution for using Karpenter as the EKS Scaler, especially the Instance types of Karpenter NodePool are including small and large sizes, eg: The NodePool has 16 Cores and 96 Cores.
-If you are setting the both Targets as above, 95+5, which means for 16 Cores instance that created by Karpenter will also take 100 IPs.
-Please check Best Practice in Karpenter part.
+This may not be ideal for Karpenter as the EKS scaler, especially when Karpenter NodePool instance types include both small and large sizes (e.g., 16 cores and 96 cores).
+If you set both targets as above (95+5), a 16-core instance created by Karpenter will also take 100 IPs.
+See best practices in the Karpenter section.

-It is recommended to run a small load test with fewer nodes and concurrent jobs using default settings to get a clear picture of how the pods/IP usage will be on a node.
-Then, set up the MINIMUM_IP_TARGET
+Recommendation: Run a small load test with fewer nodes and concurrent jobs using default settings to get a clear picture of pod/IP usage per node.
+Then set MINIMUM_IP_TARGET and WARM_IP_TARGET accordingly.

-With Karpenter eks cluster, it is recommend to follow one of the following options:
+With Karpenter EKS clusters, it is recommended to follow one of the following options:

-To select the instance types and sizes in the karpenter nodepools, with the same/close number of Cores.
+Select instance types and sizes in Karpenter node pools with the same or close number of cores.

 kubectl set env daemonset aws-node -n kube-system WARM_IP_TARGET=3